 - Click Done at the bottom of the page.

-Next you will need to add a Business Chat Account:
+Next you will need to add a Messages for Business Account:

 - In Your connections, select Messages for Business Accounts.